Motor racing-Perez on pole in Saudi Arabia as Verstappen hits trouble | Sports-Games

 Ferrari's Charles Leclerc qualified second fastest but has a 10-place grid penalty that will drop the Monegasque to 12th place.
 Perez's best time of one minute 28.265 seconds around the floodlit Corniche street circuit was more than a tenth quicker than Leclerc's effort.

-Australian rookie team mate Oscar Piastri made it through to the second phase and will start eighth.
+Australian rookie team mate Oscar Piastri, who failed to finish in Bahrain, made it through to the second phase and will start eighth.
 Both the AlphaTauris also went out at the first hurdle, with Yuki Tsunoda qualifying 16th and Dutch rookie team mate Nyck de Vries spinning on his way to 18th.

-The two Williams also failed to make it through to Q2, Alex Albon qualifying 17th and U.S. rookie Logan Sargeant last of all after he exceeded the track limits.
+The two Williams also failed to make it through to Q2, Alex Albon qualifying 17th and U.S. rookie Logan Sargeant last of all after he exceeded the track limits and then fell foul of yellow warning flags.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)